U.S. regulator prepares crackdown on debt collectors

-WASHINGTON (Reuters) - Debt collectors using text messages and social media to pursue delinquent borrowers could come under new scrutiny as the U.S. consumer financial watchdog considers new rules as part of a crackdown on the collection industry.
+WASHINGTON, Nov 6 (Reuters) - Debt collectors using text messages and social media to pursue delinquent borrowers could come under new scrutiny as the U.S. consumer financial watchdog warns of new rules as part of a crackdown on the collection industry.

-The Consumer Financial Protection Bureau said on Wednesday that before it formally proposes any rules, it wants to hear how collectors verify borrowers’ information and contact consumers.
+The Consumer Financial Protection Bureau said on Wednesday that before it formally proposes any rules, it wants to hear how collectors verify borrowers’ information and communicate with consumers.

-Among questions it is asking consumers, banks and the collection industry is whether there could be privacy concerns or other harm from communicating with debt collectors via text message, social media or other Internet-based tools.
+Among questions it is asking consumers, banks and the collection industry is whether there could be privacy concerns or other harm from being contacted by and responding to debt collectors via text message, social media or other Internet-based tools.

+Regulators have already warned debt collectors in recent months against misleading borrowers in their efforts to collect payments.
+Wednesday’s announcement showed the consumer bureau, which was created in 2010, gradually moving to ramp up scrutiny.

-In recent months, regulators have warned debt collectors against misleading borrowers.
-“Now it is time to look closely at how we can improve and modernize existing measures that were written before the Internet, before social media, and before many other new communication technologies,” said Richard Cordray, the bureau’s director.
+“Now it is time to look closely at how we can improve and modernize existing measures that were written before the Internet, before social media, and before many other new communication technologies,” Cordray said.

 “We are seeking to hear from the public...about what works and what does not in the current debt collection market,” he said.

-The 2010 Dodd-Frank law created consumer bureau and charged it with overseeing credit cards, mortgages and other consumer credit products.
+The consumer bureau was created by the 2010 Dodd-Frank law and charged with overseeing credit cards, mortgages and other products.
+After it opened in 2011, the bureau dove into mortgage rules and other Dodd-Frank requirements.
+With those rules out of the way, consumer officials have been broadening their focus.

-Consumer groups have pressed the bureau to crack down on collectors to ensure they do not harass people and to require more documentation so collectors call the right borrowers.

-Mark Schiffman, a spokesman for ACA International, a trade group for third-party collectors, said his members want clarity on whether and how they should use new communication methods.

 About one in 10 Americans came out of the 2007-2009 financial crisis with some debt in collection, the bureau said.

+Debt collectors include banks that try to get borrowers to pay them back, as well as outside firms that collect debts on behalf of creditors.

-Besides banks seeking repayment, debt collectors include third-party collectors.
-Some of these charge lenders a fee to recover money from delinquent borrowers, while others buy the debt and keep whatever they can recover.
+Some third-party collectors charge lenders a fee to recover money from delinquent borrowers.
+Others buy the debt and keep whatever they can recover or collect money through litigation.

 Regulators levied a record fine in July on Expert Global Solutions, the world’s largest debt collection agency, for harassing people who owed money.